google/zetasql/docs/aggregate_functions.md

 **Description**

-Returns the sum of non-null values.
+Returns the sum of non-`NULL` values in an aggregated group.

-If the expression is a floating point value, the sum is non-deterministic, which means you might receive a different result each time you use this function.

 To learn more about the optional arguments in this function and how to use them, see [Aggregate function calls][aggregate-function-calls].